driftAbout/whiteboard_challenges/challenge_07/README.md

   ## Problem Domain

-  Write a recursive function called loop that has the function signature (count, callback) => undefined It should call the callback count times (count is expected to be > 0)
+ Write a function which accepts a linked list as it's only argument, and returns true or false. - If the linked list is circular (it has no end), return true - Else return false

   ## Solution

-  - The loop function takes oin 2 arguments, a number to decrement recursive a loop  and a callback function.
+  - The loop function has an airty of one, expecting a linked list to test for circularity.

-  - The first line decrements the counter from the count to undefined and validates the arguments.
+  - The first validates the arguments.

-  - The third line invokes the callback.
+  - The third line creates a new object with the contents of the argument.

+  - Helper function called 'step'

+    - The helper function looks for the existence of a a property, 'deja_vu'.

+    - If the property exists then I know the linked list is circular, so return [false, true]

+    - Set the 'deja_vu' property to 'true'

+    - Return  [object.next, false]

-  - The last line recursively calls the function with the number and callback from the arguments.
+  - The while loop invokes the helper function which sets the 2 variables, segment and circular

+  - When the while loop finishes, return the variable, circular.

   ## Tests